-As you might know, stress and lack of sleep aren’t a good thing for us humans, let alone for our four-legged friends!
+As you might know, stress and lack of sleep aren’t good for humans, let alone for our four-legged friends!

-If the barking or other sounds are mild or maybe only occasional, you might consider to just let them be.
+If the barking or other sounds are mild or maybe only occasional, you might consider just letting them be.

-As it turns out, dogs actually seem to be dreaming very similarly to how we humans do!
+As it turns out, dogs seem to be dreaming very similarly to how we humans do!

 When dreaming, a dog is in its deepest stage of being asleep.
 This is something that also happens to us, and it is commonly referred to as the REM phase.

-The aforementioned acronym is short for “rapid eye movement,” because we (and our dogs) actually do move our eyes really fast when we are asleep so deeply.
+The aforementioned acronym is short for “rapid eye movement” because we (and our dogs) move our eyes fast when we are asleep so deeply.

-Many dogs might dream about their daily activities, and this might explain away so many of the common sleep behaviors found on dogs, such as the running motion, whimpering, or barking!
+Many dogs might dream about their daily activities, which might explain many common sleep behaviors, such as running motion, whimpering, or barking!